Graphing Calculator: The Sequel

 - Instead of making the animation increment by a constant as the current code does, create an instance variable named

-.
+onDraghandler, in addition to callingsetAnimationParameter(), take the same quantity that you just added to the animation parameter, take the average of that quantity with the currentanimationSpeed, and make that the new value ofanimationSpeed.
 Test that; you should now be able to make the animation coast in either direction. - Did you end up with a big repeated subexpression in two places?
-If so, try extracting it to a local variable inside the lambda.
+If so, try extracting it to a local variable inside the closure.
 Test again after to make sure it still works.

-(The actual iPhone algorithm is more sophisticated than this, but this simple one feels reasonably nice.)
+(The actual algorithms used by smartphones, tablets, and so on is more sophisticated than this, but this simple one feels reasonably nice.)

 Implement panning